practicingruby/pdf-book/README.md

 # Creating PDF in Ruby

-This repository contains code samples that will eventually become part of the "Creating PDF in Ruby" book.
+This repository contains code samples that will become part of the "Creating PDF in Ruby" book.
 Each example models a practical PDF generation use case, implemented using the Prawn PDF toolkit.